 Discover your hidden introvert: Are you a “fly by the seat of your pants” type?

-Consider the preparation you do before meetings and events a reflection of your esteem for your colleagues, as well as one of the personal skills to master in life.
+Consider the preparation you do before meetings and events a reflection of your esteem for your colleagues and one of the personal skills to master in life.

 4. Observe the world around you.

 They quickly pick up on interpersonal dynamics and the body language or signals many others miss.

 Carefully observing the reactions of others helps to protect you from pushing through ideas just because you like them.
-Instead, the professional observer is open to the real data all around them.

-There is a wealth of valuable information all around you, if you just take the time to notice it.
+There is a wealth of valuable information all around you if you just take the time to notice it.

 Careful observation can tell you if your sales presentation is boring, if someone at the end of the table is eager to speak up, or if there are informal work teams forming around you.
-When you enter into any new environment, spend a few minutes just observing.

 5. Polish your personal skills while leveraging social media.

 Walking into a room full of strangers is sometimes painful for introverts.

 Meeting people online is easier for introverts and can lay the groundwork for productive relationships, deals, and sales.

 Think about the introvert love of privacy and keep your posts “on brand” and consistent with your professional image.

 So polish your personal skills even when on social media.

-I’m grateful for the personal skills that my extroverted colleagues taught me, like the importance of sharing a bit more of myself.
+I’m grateful for the personal skills my extroverted colleagues taught me, like the importance of sharing more of myself.

-Adding these five traditional introvert personal skills to your resume’ can help you to form deeper and more productive relationships, which can ultimately lead you to success.
+Adding these five traditional introvert personal skills to your resume can help you form deeper and more productive relationships, ultimately leading you to success.